UKPLab/sentence-transformers/docs/pretrained_models.md

 These models find semantically similar sentences within one language or across languages:

 - **distiluse-base-multilingual-cased**: Multilingual knowledge distilled version of [multilingual Universal Sentence Encoder](https://arxiv.org/abs/1907.04307).
 While the original mUSE model only supports 16 languages, this multilingual knowledge distilled version supports 50+ languages.
+- **xlm-r-distilroberta-base-paraphrase-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.
-- **xlm-r-100langs-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model supporting 100 languages.
+- **xlm-r-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model.
 Trained on parallel data for 50+ languages.
 - **distilbert-multilingual-nli-stsb-quora-ranking** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
-DistilBERT-multilingual support 104 languages.
 Fine-tuned with parallel data for 50+ languages.

 **Bitext Mining**